Cxde02/Google-Chrome-Extension-Font-Changer-/README.md

-<h4>Ever visit a website and think, "Ugh, that font is killing my vibe?"
-Well, fret no more!
-Introducing Font Changer, a powerful yet simple Chrome extension that gives you the power to change the fonts of the websites you visit.</h4>
+<h4>A powerful yet simple Chrome extension that gives you the power to change the fonts of the websites you visit.</h4>

 <h5>Features</h5>
 <ul>